 Organize specific members only events such as educational meetings or tours, go carts, skeet shooting, axe throwing, Top Golf, etc.

-Ensure that the membership committee and the BoD have and understanding of the benefits of membership and resources to describe membership as well as to allow interested members to sign up for membership.
+Ensure that the membership committee and the BoD have an understanding of the benefits of membership and resources to describe membership as well as to allow interested members to sign up for ICRI.
 The easier it is to sign up, the more likely interested candidates will be to convert to members.

+When marketing to non-members, provide a clear and concise list of member benefits so they understand what THEY are getting with an ICRI membership.

 Utilize the membership coordinator with the management company.
-Currently Jason Accord with Ewald.
-Jason can help interested candidates to get signed up as members and can help with membership drives.
+Currently in transition with Ewald.
+More information will be provided soon on who the membership contact will be.